Pianonic/pyavddl/README.md

 ## License

-This project is licensed under the ...
-License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC-NC License.
+See the [LICENSE](LICENSE.md) file for details.